How Much Does a Fillings Cost With & Without Insurance

 Have a cavity?
 Wondering how much are dental fillings near you?
 How much dental fillings cost ultimately depends on a few different factors.
 But understanding which variables at play can at least keep you from getting caught off guard by a surprise bill in the mail later on.

 What Are Dental Fillings?

 Dental fillings are your first line of restorative defense against tooth decay.
-A filling is essentially a patch or rebuilt area inside of your tooth where a cavity developed.
+A cavity filling is essentially a patch or rebuilt area inside of your tooth where a cavity developed.
 The material of dental fillings is pliable, so your dentist can shape it to specific areas throughout your mouth.

 Modern fillings can be made out of various materials.
 Most are shaped by hand and placed directly inside of your tooth at the time of the appointment.
 Others are lab-made fillings that your dentist will take an impression for, send it to the lab, then place a couple of weeks later.

 If you have a small to medium-sized cavity, you need a dental filling.
 However, dental fillings costs can vary depending on the size of the restoration.
 So, the sooner your dentist diagnoses a cavity, the quicker you want to have it treated.

 Fillings are specifically for treating tooth decay.
 Common symptoms include:

 - Tooth sensitivity

 - Occasional sharp jolts or zings coming from a tooth